wehlutyk/2016-09-daad-research-project/project.md

 First, the CMB is a highly interdisciplinary research institution where cross-cutting debates are encouraged and regularly spark up between members, which is precisely the type of environment I will be needing to complete this project.
 Second, I will also be working closely with the Digital Humanities/Computational Social Science team; I know its members well from previous research, and the team is initiating a new research cycle through the ANR grant *Algodiv* that attracts several researchers focusing on related questions, and approaching them with similar tools.
 The team is led by Camille Roth, my co-advisor, who will also be present during my stay and with whom I have weekly -- and sometimes daily -- work meetings.
-Finally, I will also benefit from the presence of anthropologists and linguists, with whom I would like to discuss the conclusions of my current, more theoretical, focus of my work.
+Finally, I will also benefit from the presence of anthropologists and linguists, with whom I would like to discuss the conclusions of the current, more theoretical, focus of my work.
 Overall, working at the CMB has been a very fruitful experience in the past, and its current dynamics makes it by far the best institution I can think of to complete the project I have described in this document.

 References {-}